21 Russell 1000 Dividend Dog Analysts Tag DDR Corp. As Best For Net Gains By June 2018

 Kimco Realty (KIM) was projected to net $375.53, based on dividends, plus median target price estimates from twenty analysts, less broker fees.
 The Beta number showed this estimate subject to volatility 26% less than the market as a whole.

-Targa Resources was projected to net $235.78, based on a median target price estimate from twenty-two analysts, plus the estimated annual dividend, less broker fees.
+Targa Resources (TRGP) was projected to net $235.78, based on a median target price estimate from twenty-two analysts, plus the estimated annual dividend, less broker fees.
 The Beta number showed this estimate subject to volatility 106% more than the market as a whole.

 Macy's (M) was projected to net $332.05, based on target price estimates from twenty-four analysts, plus annual dividend, less broker fees.
 The Beta number showed this estimate subject to volatility 20% less than the market as a whole.